Manu100001/Python-Darts-GUI/README.md

 Different GUIs for playing darts

 # Usage
-This project is intended for private use only.
+This project is intended for private use only. \
+For all other uses, my consent is mandatory.
+Requests for use at tournaments are possible.

 # Contact
 For questions and suggestions and wishes \